laravel/docs/horizon.md

 <a name="running-horizon"></a>
 ## Running Horizon

-Once you have configured your workers in the `config/horizon.php` configuration file, you may start Horizon using the `horizon` Artisan command.
-This single command will start all of your configured workers:
+Once you have configured your supervisors and workers in your application's `config/horizon.php` configuration file, you may start Horizon using the `horizon` Artisan command.
+This single command will start all of the configured worker processes for the current environment:

     php artisan horizon